 By the time she published a bestselling novel in 1944, her moral compass was finely tuned to the changes needed in the southern U.S., and she spent the next two decades confronting the ugly institution of segregation, saying that it harmed whites as much as blacks.
 Today her creative spirit lives on at the Lillian E. Smith Center, Piedmont College.

-We have received seed funding from Georgia Humanities and the Lillian E. Smith Center at Piedmont College to begin this project.
+Fortunately, we have received seed funding from the Lillian E. Smith Center of Piedmont College and Georgia Humanities to launch this project.